coderefinery/documentation/_episodes/05-gh-pages.md

 Create an example project website (from GitHub Pages templates or on your own) and host it on GitHub Pages (https://pages.github.com).
 If you use Doxygen, try to host Doxygen-generated documentation on GitHub Pages.

+---

+## Where you might want to go from here

+- Write me
+It is no problem to serve using your own URL